-- c.
+- a.
+The Agency agrees to furnish and maintain bulletin boards in convenient places to be used by Union for the posting of official Union notices only.
+Union shall keep the bulletin boards neat and orderly. - b.
+AFSCME may use the DOC internal mail system to communicate with AFSCME represented employees at no cost to the employer.
+AFSCME will use its own supplies and equipment.
+Distribution will be on their own time. - c.
 Upon written request, the Union may be allowed the use of the facilities of the Agency for meetings in accordance with the past practices when available. - d.
-Where access to the DOC computer systems exist, the following communications are authorized: - 1.
-Two-way communication relative to bargaining unit business between officially designated Union officers, management and member-to-member communication will be consistent with DOC rule. - 2.
-Use of the Internet shall be consistent with the DOC policy on acceptable use of Electronic Information Systems. - 3.
-Personal use as defined in DOC policy may include Union business.
+Where access to the DOC computer systems exist, the following communications are authorized: - Two-way communication relative to bargaining unit business between officially designated Union officers, management and member to member communication will be consistent with DOC rule. - Use of the Internet shall be consistent with the DOC policy on acceptable use of Electronic Information Systems. - Personal use as defined in DOC Policy may include Union Business.